 4.)
 The Fair Hearted: They recognize the accomplishments of the affected individual, respect that individual's life-changing scenario, and extend support as the life of the affected individual continues not just to change, but as it simply continues.
 They understand that even with this brain injury, the person is still a human being with feelings and goals in life.

-While 97-percent of people will offer a warm handshake and smile and well wishes, it's the first three-percent that make living with second impact injuries that much more trying.
+While most people will offer a warm handshake and best wishes, it's the few that don't understand the devastating affects of second impact injuries that make living with these permanent injuries much more trying.

-This is a progressive disorder; there are good days and bad days, and days where the meds might work better than others.
-There are days there might only be a little 'buzz' and life goes on as normal, but slowly, the good days get fewer and farther between.
-Half/Half days feature slower speech, and clumsy coordination.
-It is also welcomed with paranoia - you're aware of your condition, yet unable to completely control things.
-Bad days are exactly that - bad days.
-The affected individual can not perform normal duties, and may not be aware of their surroundings.
+This is a progressive disorder; there are good days and bad days, and days where the medication might work better than others.
+There are days where there may only be a little "buzz" and life goes on as normal, but slowly, the good days get fewer and farther between.
+Half/Half days feature slower speech, and clumsy coordination which is also welcomed with paranoia.
+The paranoia is due to the fact that you're aware of your condition, yet you're unable to completely control things.
+Bad days are exactly that, bad days.
+The affected individual cannot function normally and may not be aware of their surroundings.

-Patience and helping the affected individual maintain their level of respect can be the most important treatment of late-stage double-impact injuries and their lasting effects.
+Patience and helping the sufferer maintain their level of respect can be the most important treatment of late stage, second impact injuries and their lasting effects.